stanfordnlp/dspy/docs/docs/index.md

 ## 2) **Optimizers** tune the prompts and weights of your Modules.

-The goal of DSPy is to provide you with the tools to compile your high-level code into the low-level computations, prompts, or weight updates that **align your LM with your program’s structure and metrics**.
+The goal of DSPy is to provide you with the tools to compile high-level, _natural-language-typed_ code into low-level computations, prompts, or weight updates that **align your LM with your program’s structure and metrics**.

 Given a few tens or hundreds of representative _inputs_ of your task and a _metric_ that can measure the quality of your system's outputs, you can use a DSPy optimizer.
 Different optimizers in DSPy will tune your program's quality by **synthesizing good few-shot examples** for every module, like `dspy.BootstrapRS`,<sup>[1](https://arxiv.org/abs/2310.03714)</sup> **proposing and intelligently exploring better natural-language instructions** for every prompt, like `dspy.MIPROv2`,<sup>[2](https://arxiv.org/abs/2406.11695)</sup> and **building datasets for your modules and using them to finetune the LM weights** in your system, like `dspy.BootstrapFinetune`.<sup>[3](https://arxiv.org/abs/2407.10930)</sup>